lkmill/highlight-stack/README.md

-# colorize-stack
+# Highlight Stack

-highlights the name of local (not in node_modules) files in error stack
+highlights the name of local (not in node\_modules) files in error stack